 - Used to being great companions, since they have been the beloved companion dogs of royalty and nobility for centuries.

 - Very gentle dogs that are kind and sensitive.
-This makes them a great fit for many different families, even those with children and other pets.
+This makes them a great fit for many different families, even those with older children and other pets.

 - However, they’re prone to chase other animals around and likely cause harm.